ngarbezza/testy/CONTRIBUTING.md

 ## Sending changes

 * Base branch: `main`.
 Please open PRs against `main`.
 * Not mandatory, but nice to have, use [Gitmoji](https://gitmoji.carloscuesta.me) for tagging the type of commits you're adding.
+* Sign your commits.
+There is a check to validate this.

 If you add a new feature, please add:

 * unit tests for it on the `tests/core` folder
 * an entry in the README explaining how to use it
 * JSDoc on the public API classes and methods (ideally with examples on how to use them)

 If you fix a bug, please add:

 * unit tests for it on the `tests/core` folder

 If you add a utility function, please put it in the `Utils` module.
 That way we control the complexity